jenkins-x/terraform-google-jx/README.md

 An output of applying this Terraform module is a _jx-requirements.yml_ file in the current directory.
 This file can be used as input to [Jenkins X Boot](https://jenkins-x.io/docs/getting-started/setup/boot/) which is responsible for installing all the required Jenkins X components into the cluster created by this module.

+:warning: **Note**: The generated _jx-requirements.yml_ is only used for the first run of `jx boot`.
+During this first run a git repository containing the source code for Jenkins X Boot is created.
+This repository contains the _jx-requirements.yml_ used by successive runs of `jx boot`.

 Change into  an empty directory and execute:

 ```bash